Skip to main content

 Other systemInteraction

-InterceptorsNegotiation runs after interceptors return, so they see the raw return value.
+InterceptorsNegotiation runs after the handler returns, so interceptors see the raw return value.

-ValidationValidation runs on the request body, before content negotiation parses the response.
+ValidationValidation runs on the request body, before the response is formatted.

 Render enginesHTML responses route to the render engine, not the formatter registry.